Travix-International/frontend-tech-test/README.md

 ## Tests

 ### Cypress tests
-1. Rename `cypress.env.example` file to `cypress.env`.
+1. Rename `cypress.env.json.example` file to `cypress.env.json`.
 Then open the renamed file and add your environment variables:

 ```json
 {